algochoi/a-box-demo/README.md

 # A box demo
-Python SDK + PyTeal come together to do make some 🎁📦.
+Python SDK + PyTeal come together to make some 🎁📦.

 ### Installation